 It’s that time of the year.

-In Amsterdam, high school allotment is based on a lottery system.
-Students have the opportunity to select 12 high schools in order of preference.
+In some large Dutch cities, high school allotment is based on a lottery system.
+In Amsterdam, students have the opportunity to select 12 high schools in order of preference.
 These preferences are entered into a lottery system and usually students are assigned to one of their top picks.
-(There are exceptions.)
+There are exceptions.
+(Here’s a summary of the process in Amsterdam posted by New2NL.)

 Serious Computer Science Education

-If your group 8 child is interested in computer science and pursuing a career in technology, NewTechKids recommends that you attend the open days at Metis Montessori Lyceum located in Amsterdam East near the Oosterpark.
+If your group 8 child is interested in computer science and pursuing a career in technology, NewTechKids recommends that you find out more about Metis Montessori Lyceum located in Amsterdam East near the Oosterpark.

 Several kids who attended our computer science and programming courses now attend the school.
 Coderclass students have also served as teaching assistants during NewTechKids workshops with international students.